 Add two tablespoons of distilled vinegar to a small bucket of warm water – and use a soft lint-free cloth to clean the glass.
 For stubborn dirt, you can spray vinegar directly on it and leave it to work its magic for a few moments – the smell is quite pungent but don’t worry, it will fade.

 Leaving windows to dry on a dull day will help prevent streaks, but you might want to buff them up to get them really sparkling and clean.
 If you want to get the soapy water off quicker, try a squeegee.
 Use a ‘S shape’ motion from top to bottom – but make sure you wipe the squeegee on a clean cloth now and again.

 Top Tip: Make sure you use a lint-free cloth so you don’t leave fibres all over your windows.
-Microfibre or a leather chamois is a good option, and you can wash and dry these for using time and again.
-However, scrunched up newspaper is the bargain option – you may have some lying around and it can be recycled afterwards, too.
+Microfibre or a leather chamois is a good option, and you can wash and dry these for use time and again.
+However, a scrunched-up newspaper is the bargain option – you may have some lying around and it can be recycled afterwards, too.

 If you’d like more helpful tips, the experts over at Good Housekeeping have even more advice on how to make your windows shine.

 If your sash windows or casement windows are in need of more than a clean, we can help!
 Our renovation and bespoke joinery services will breathe new life into your home, increasing value and curb appeal.
 You can talk to a member of our team today by making an enquiry – we look forward to hearing from you.

 Sash windows are a classic feature of many homes, exuding charm and elegance.
 To maintain their beauty and functionality, regular cleaning is essential.
 In this guide, we’ll explore the steps involved in washing sash windows, ensuring they stay crystal clear and free of grime.